Edil Baisalov

-Edil Baisalov (Эдиль Байсалов; born 6 August 1977) is a Kyrgyz politician, who currently serves as the Deputy prime minister in the Cabinet of Ministers of Kyrgyz Republic.
-He participated in the Tulip Revolution of 2005 and following the 2010 Kyrgyzstani uprising on April 7, 2010, briefly served as Chief of Staff of the interim government led by Roza Otunbayeva.
+Edil Baisalov (Эдиль Байсалов; born 6 August 1977) is a Kyrgyz politician, who currently serves as the Deputy prime minister in the Cabinet of Ministers of Kyrgyzstan.
+He participated in the Tulip Revolution of 2005 and following the 2010 Kyrgyzstani uprising, briefly served as Chief of Staff of the interim government led by Roza Otunbayeva.
 Known in Kyrgyzstan as the "Great Justifier" and the main advocate of Kyrgyz authorities.

 Early life and Political career (2003-2007)

 Early life

 He was born on August 6, 1977, in Bishkek and grew up in Naryn.
 He studied in Turkey (1992–1993) and the United States (1994–1995) as an exchange student.
 He attended the American University of Central Asia and the Kyrgyz State National University.

 Political career (2003-2007)

 In February 2003, the Kyrgyz government forcibly hospitalized Baisalov, preventing him from attending an NGO meeting.

 Baisalov played a leading role in the Tulip Revolution of March 24, 2005.

 Baisalov has campaigned against crime and corruption.
 On April 12, 2006, he survived an attempted assassination for his vocal criticism of President Kurmanbek Bakiyev's failure to battle organized crime.

 In July 2006 he was the recipient of the American Bar Association's international rule of law award presented by the US Supreme Court Justice Ruth Bader Ginsburg with the following citation: "Edil Baisalov, President of the Coalition of NGOs for Democracy and Civil Society, Kyrgyzstan.
 Steadfast human rights advocate, he has promoted reform efforts designed to advance democracy and abate corruption in his country.
 He has persisted in doing so despite threats to, and even a violent assault on, his very life".In November 2006, Baisalov was involved in large anti-government demonstrations in Bishkek, acting as a spokesman for protesters.
 Shortly afterwards, Baisalov was again attacked in the Osh airport.

 In August 2007 Baisalov joined the Social Democratic Party of Kyrgyzstan, chaired by then prime-minister Almazbek Atambaev.
 He played an important role in consolidating democratic opposition to President Kurmanbek Bakiev.
 In 1999-2007 Baisalov led the 'Coalition for Civil Society and Democracy', the largest Kyrgyz advocacy and election monitoring network.

 However, after coming to power in 2020 and being appointed to the post of Deputy Prime Minister, Edil Baisalov completely changed his previous rhetoric, and began to be called the "great justifier" of the authorities.
 For instance, one of the consequences of it is that Kyrgyzstan dropped 50 positions in the freedom of speech ranking between 2020 and 2023, the biggest drop in the history of its independence, and massive arrests of political activists have started.